 What Does Marketing Have to Do With Anything?

 Sales and marketing teams often spend more in-person time with customers than the engineers or product developers do.
-As a result, the best information about what the user needs may be coming from the people who know those users best: the marketers.
+As a result, the best information about the user’s needs may come from the people who know those users best: the marketers.

 Clayton Christensen, a Harvard Business School professor and author of many books on business and marketing, has studied many successful businesses, and the solutions that made their marketing successful.
 He theorizes that Theodore Levitt was right: people want to buy a solution.